Last updated on July 22nd, 2026.

 Instructions

-- Fill muffin liners 3/4 full and bake for 15-18 minutes or until a toothpick comes out clean from the center of the muffins.
+- Fill muffin liners tot he top sprinkle each with mini chocolate chips (170g) and bake for 15-18 minutes or until a toothpick comes out clean from the center of the muffins.

 These muffins look so rich and delicious Dee!!
 What a great recipe and beautiful photos! – Anita